Fed set to push ahead on new commodity trade rules

 It is not clear what measures the Fed may propose.
 The public is expected to have a set period of time -- typically 60 to 90 days -- in which to submit comment letters.

-Over the past year, lawmakers have pressed the Fed to examine whether Wall Street’s biggest banks, including JPMorgan Chase & Co and Goldman Sachs, should be allowed to own assets such as metals warehouses and oil tankers, and to trade physical commodities alongside commodity derivatives.
+Over the past year, lawmakers have pressed the Fed to examine whether Wall Street’s biggest banks, including JPMorgan Chase & Co (JPM.N) and Goldman Sachs (GS.N), should be allowed to own assets such as metals warehouses and oil tankers, and to trade physical commodities alongside commodity derivatives.

 At a Senate hearing in July, witnesses testified that the activities pose a risk to the financial system in the event of a catastrophic accident.
 Metals consumers complained that banks’ ownership of physical storage assets enabled them to inflate prices for commodities such as aluminum.